symfony-cmf/symfony-cmf-docs/bundles/content.rst

-SymfonyCmfContentBundle
+ContentBundle
 =======================
 This bundle provides a document for static content and the controller to render it.

-For more information for now see the documentation of the `SymfonyCmfContentBundle <https://github.com/symfony-cmf/ContenteBundle#readme>`_
+For more information for now see the documentation of the `ContentBundle <https://github.com/symfony-cmf/ContenteBundle#readme>`_

 .. index:: ContentBundle